ZhaolinGao/Rapid_Antigen_Screening_spider/README.md

 ## Parameters

 - `range_km` The maximum range of shoppers in km.
 Default 20km.
 - `location` The address you want to search around.
+Default "386 Yonge St, Toronto".
 - `month` The month to get test.
 Default 1.
 - `day` The day to get test.
 Default 1.